 Things to do in Dominican Republic

-The Dominican Republic is renowned as an affordable beach destination, and brims with package tours and enticing all-inclusive resorts.
-A captivating blend of culture, history, and stunning natural beauty, its main tourist magnets are the areas around Puerto Plata, Punta Cana, La Romana, and Samana.
-However, the capital, Santo Domingo, is a UNESCO World Heritage Site and the country's cultural jewel.
+The Dominican Republic is well known as an affordable beach destination, offering numerous package tours and attractive all-inclusive resorts.
+It combines rich culture, history and stunning natural beauty; popular tourist areas include Puerto Plata, Punta Cana, La Romana and Samaná.
+Santo Domingo, the capital, is also a UNESCO World Heritage Site and considered the country's cultural heart.

 Cathedral of Santa Maria